tkreyche/I75W-Raymarine-Autopilot/README.md

 The hardware runs on 5v and will need a voltage coverter for a 12 or 24v system.

 ### Signal K Server
-This project requires that you have a Signal K server, typically running on a Raspbery Pi.
+This project requires a Signal K server, typically running on a Raspbery Pi, and used by many DIY sailors.
 The tillerpilot sends data using the Seatalk1 protocol to the Signal K server.
 There are several connection options:
 1) Use an optoisolater to hard-wire the Tillerpilot to a Raspbery Pi port - this is described in the Signal K documentation for Seatalk.
 2) Use a MacArthur Hat, which has a Seatalk1 port, also hard-wired.
 3) Send the data wireless to the Signal K server from a NautiControl ST Wirelss module.
 The Tillerpilot is hard-wired to the NautiContol module.
 TK needs to be tested.